rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/post-user-information-and-password-v2.0.rst

     - The ``RAX-AUTH:phonePin`` is only returned if the caller is updating their own user account and a Support PIN exists on the account.

-    - Users with the ``identity:user-manage-limited`` can update any sub users email and enabled status within their domain.
+    - Users with the ``identity:user-manage-limited`` can update any sub-users' email and enabled status within their domain.

 This table shows the possible response codes for this operation: